micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-30-rashi_en.md

 ### passuk 1
-<b>Rachel became jealous of her sister.</b> She was envious of her good deeds.
+<b>Rochel became jealous of her sister.</b> She was envious of her good deeds.
 She thought: “Were she not more righteous than I she would not merit bearing children.”
 <b>Give me.</b> [She implied:] “Did your father act this way to your mother?
 Did he not pray for her?”
 <b>I am [considered] dead.</b> From here [we learn] that one who has no children is considered as if dead.